Botanical Name: Cycas revoluta

 Temperature: Normal room temperatures 60-75°F/16-24°C

-Soil: Cactus mix works well.
-Or combine 2 parts peat-moss based potting mix and 1 part sharp sand or perlite.
+Soil: Cactus potting mix works well for fast drainage.
+Or combine 2 parts peat-moss based potting mix and 1 part horticultural sand or perlite.

 Fertilizer: Feed monthly spring through fall with a liquid fertilizer (such as 18-6-18) diluted by half.
 Only fertilize when watering to avoid fertilizer burn.
 A slow-release fertilizer also works well, but I only use half the amount recommended on the package.
 The leaves will shrivel and dry up when it has been over-fed.